National Weight Control Registry

-The National Weight Control Registry is a research study that includes people (18 years or older) who have lost at least 13.6 kg (30 lbs) of weight and kept it off for at least one year.
+The National Weight Control Registry is an American research study that includes people (18 years or older) who have lost at least 13.6 kg (30 lbs) of weight and kept it off for at least one year.
 There are currently over 10,000 members enrolled in the study, making it perhaps the largest study of weight loss ever conducted.
 Members complete annual questionnaires about their current weight, diet and exercise habits, and behavioral strategies for weight loss maintenance.

 The National Weight Control Registry is coordinated through the Miriam Hospital's "Weight Control and Diabetes Research Center" in Providence, Rhode Island.
 It was founded and is currently overseen by Dr. Rena Wing at Brown University and Dr. James Hill at University of Colorado.

 Demographics

 The registry is composed of approximately 80% women.
 The “average” female participant is 45 years old and currently 145 pounds while the average man is 49 years old and 190 pounds.
 On average, registry members have lost about 70 pounds and kept it off for five and a half years when joining the registry.
 However, within the study there is great variation in age, weight loss speed and duration, and amount of weight lost.